Wanderingidea/Formula3HP/README.md

 The schematics for one channel:
 ![schematics](https://github.com/Wanderingidea/Formula3HP/assets/42114791/8e607d81-6428-4edb-bbc2-8e7048595dac)

 A stereo logaritmic potmeter of 10K-50K can be used as the volume control.
 RL are the headphones, 32 ohm or higher.
+I use Beyerdynamics DT770 Pro 80 ohm headphones.

 Q1 and Q2 can be replaced with BC547 and BC557 respectively.
 For Q3 originally a BD139 transistor was used.
 Like said the circuit is pretty tolerant of using different components.
 I mostly used leftover components without problems.